Prerequisites

 gcloudCLI installed and configured- Cloudgeni account (free trial available)

-Set your project ID and service account name, then create a dedicated service account for Cloudgeni:
+Set your project ID and create a dedicated service account for Cloudgeni:

 Step 2: Assign IAM Roles